shahzad-dev/react-graphql-relay-playground/README.md

 # Test Project (React, GraphQL & Relay)

-This project includes GraphQL server, relay and a transpiler that you can use to test Graphql, Relay and React components.
+This project has been created to test Graphql, Relay and React components.

 ## Installation